How does my student find out about important dates or events on campus?

 Are facilities available so my student can be physically active?

-In addition to trails in the College Woods for biking or running, Bartlett Student Center has a Fitness Room with a variety of equipment, and certain athletic facilities are available to non-athletes.
+In addition to trails in the College Woods for biking or running, the Alumni Gym has a Fitness Room with a variety of equipment, and a recreation area for all students.
 Also, free fitness classes are offered to students and staff throughout the year.
 Last but not least, Mountain Challenge at MC offers a full schedule of outdoor activities for all fitness levels including climbing, canoeing, caving, rafting and so on.
 Check the website for details.

 When are payments due, and what are my payment options?